openkfw/TruBudget/docs/user-guide/projects/workflowitem.md

 :::note

-- Workflowitems can only be closed one after eachother.
+- Workflowitems can only be closed one after each other.
 - A workflowitem can only be closed if the user is assigned.
   :::